GeoSense-Freiburg/msc_2024_25_forest_inventory_and_information_systems/03_gnss/exercises/avenzamaps_howto.md

 - Open the list of saved tracks (under ‘My Maps’ > Track icon).
 - Select the tracked path and tap the three dots (⋮) next to the track name.
-- Choose ‘Export’ and export the path as KML (KML is sufficient for importing into QGIS).
+- Choose ‘Export’ and export the path as GPX (GPX is sufficient for importing into QGIS).

 **Exporting the Points:**